-After hearing this, Leah was cracking up, leaving Mai frowning, ears burning with indignation.
+After hearing this, Leah was cracking up, leaving Maicey frowning, ears burning with indignation.

 “Stop laughing, it’s not funny!
 I might be in some serious trouble now!
 It’s bad enough my phone is fried; although at least they probably can’t trace it now . . .”
-Mai waited for Leah’s hysterics to calm down to a few lingering snickers.
+Maicey waited for Leah to calm down to a few lingering snickers.
 “Can you explain to me what’s so hilarious?”

 “You’re on a first name basis with this guy?”

 Leah said all this with a certain measure of pride.
-Mai put her hand to her face and shook her head.
+Maicey put her hand to her face and shook her head.
 “You are unbelievable.”

 “Why, because I have Connor in my contacts?”

-“No, because you actually just used the word ‘guise’ in a sentence.”
+“No, because you actually just used the word ‘credulous’ in a sentence.”

-“Oh, shut up,” said Leah, playfully cuffing Mai on the shoulder.
-Mai shrugged it off and gingerly took a seat on the edge of the toilet seat, while her companion casually leaned back against the stall door.
+“Oh, shut up,” said Leah, playfully cuffing Maicey on the shoulder.
+Maicey shrugged it off and gingerly took a seat on the edge of the toilet seat while her companion casually leaned back against the stall door.
 “Well, it’s good to see you’re in position, even if you did stray a little from the mission,” Leah went on, arms folded across her chest.

-Mai rolled her eyes.
-“Why do your text messages always sound like that?”
+Maicey rolled her eyes.
+“And why do your text messages always sound like that?”

-“Like their communications between some kind of secret agents or something.”
+“Like they’re communications between secret agents or something.”